 - Backup functionality – This feature is crucial in a world where cybercriminal attacks hit more and more small companies;

-- Customer Support – Make sure you can reach the developer anytime you have a question, or something doesn’t go according to plan.
-Software tools can have hidden bugs or faulty updates, so you should always have access to reliable support.
+- Customer Support – Ensure you can reach the developer anytime you have a question, or something doesn’t go according to plan.
+Software tools can have hidden bugs or faulty updates, so you should always have reliable support.

 - Scalability – If you plan on growing your business, make sure the software can support a more sophisticated financial system.